luije87/documentation/csv.rst

 skill_names                   Semi-colon separated list of skills.
 This generally should not be used in a sync. external_link_urls            Semi-colon separated list of external links for the profile time_zone                     The time zone that this user is in.
-See time zones section for more details. disabled                      Pass true if this student should not be able to login education_currently_attending Boolean.
+See time zones section for more details. disabled                      Pass true if this student should not be able to login and access Handshake. override_disabled_field       (Boolean) This field tells Handshake to ignore this user in future syncs and is used to transition a student to an alumni. education_currently_attending Boolean.
 Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs campus_name                   The name of the campus the student is at.
 Must be one of the campuses set up in your settings.